MSSSeg: Learning Multi-Scale Structural Complexity for Self-Supervised Segmentation: Evaluation

 \subsection{Ablation Study}

-To validate our framework and isolate the contribution of each component, we conduct a series of detailed ablation studies.
-All ablation experiments are conducted on the challenging COCO-Stuff-27 benchmark, using the DINO-pretrained ViT-S/8 backbone, reporting the standard Acc and mIoU metric.
+To validate our framework and isolate the effectiveness of each component, we conduct a series of comprehensive ablation studies.
+All ablation experiments are conducted on the challenging COCO-Stuff-27 benchmark, using the DINO-pretrained ViT-S/8 backbone.
+We report the standard Acc and mIoU metrics.

-We first validate the placement of TopoAug and design of DBC module, with results presented in \Cref{tab:ablation-framework}. "tea", "both", and "stu" denote applying TopoAug to only the teacher, both teacher and student, and only the student network, respectively.
-For the TopoAug, the first three rows of \Cref{tab:ablation-framework} confirms that TopoAug act as an adversarial augmentation for the student to create a crucial information gap, forcing it to learn robust features.
-Using the "stu" placement, achieves 28.9 mIoU, while changing this placement to "tea" or "both" causes a performance collapse to 27.1 mIoU and 27.9 mIoU\@, respectively.

-Next, for the internal design of the DBC Module, which is built on four topological descriptors: Semantic Area (SA), Semantic Boundary (SB), Depth Area (DA), and Depth Boundary (DB).
-Starting from our Full Model (28.9 mIoU), we ablate each of these as shown in the last five rows of \Cref{tab:ablation-framework}, removing any single component results in a performance drop, confirming they are all necessary.
+We first validate the necessity of \augName~and design of the DBC module, with results presented in \Cref{tab:ablation-framework}.
+The \checkmark denotes applying \augName~to the segmentation branch.
+For the \augName, row i and row vi confirm that \augName~act as an adversarial augmentation, creating a crucial information gap that forces it to learn robust structural complexity features.
+Without \augName, the model has -3.2 Acc and -1.5 mIOU drop.
+Next, for the internal design of the DBC Module, which is built on four structural complexity descriptors: Semantic Area (SA), Semantic Boundary (SB), Depth Area (DA), and Depth Boundary (DB).
+Starting from our full-version Model (30.2 mIoU), we ablate each component, as shown in rows ii-v of \Cref{tab:ablation-framework}.
+Removing any single component results in a performance drop, confirming that they are all necessary.
+Specifically, removing SA reduces the mIoU to 29.5, and removing SB reduces it to 30.0.
+The most significant degradation occurs when removing DA and DB, which reduces performance to 29.2 and 29.1 mIoU, respectively.
+This highlights the critical role of depth features in our framework and confirms that all four distinct structural complexity descriptors are necessary for the DBC Module.